Killing of Natalie Connolly: Response

 The case has been very controversial and has been subject to much criticism.
-In December 2018, Fiona Mackenzie founded the We Can't Consent To This campaign after discovering the case of Natalie Connolly.
+In December 2018, Fiona Mackenzie founded the We Can't Consent To This campaign after discovering the case of Connolly.
 Her aim behind the campaign is to raise awareness surrounding the issues of violence during sexual intercourse whilst also campaigning to abolish any successful attempts of the "rough sex" defence.
 In an interview, Mackenzie was astonished to hear that despite many disapproving of the verdict, there were several others accepting it as they "somehow believed it, saw it as a weird one-off and thought the victim must be to blame for the riskiness of her behaviour."

-Natalie Connolly's MP Mark Garnier, alongside MP Harriet Harman have since taken action to resolve the issues of the "rough sex" defence by advocating amendments to the Domestic Abuse Bill in England and Wales.
+Connolly's MP Mark Garnier, alongside MP Harriet Harman have since taken action to resolve the issues of the "rough sex" defence by advocating amendments to the Domestic Abuse Bill in England and Wales.
 Although there is case law that prevents a defence of consent whereby the injuries are serious, they believe this is not enough.
 According to them, the Domestic Abuse Bill is important as it will be "under the noses of the Crown Prosecution service and judges."

 On 6 July 2020, MPs voted in favour of the Domestic Abuse Bill, which included a provision against the 'rough sex' murder defence.